zachcosta/simple-api/README.md

    3) `ts-node` - Typescript would normally require compiling before I can run changes.
 TS-Node allows me to bypass this by compiling while running (??)
 3) Dependencies: Add functionality, ARE needed to actually run in production
    1) `Axios` - Enables sending HTTP requests to REST APIs.
 Installed to let me get latest card data from Scryfall
+   2) `body-parser` - Enables express to parse JSON data
-   2) `Cors` - Cross-Origin Resource Sharing.
+   3) `Cors` - Cross-Origin Resource Sharing.
 Security feature, installed to limit where I accept requests from (??).
 Not currently in-use
-   3) `Express` - Creates a basic HTTP server, so that I can serve files to my browser
+   4) `Express` - Creates a basic HTTP server, so that I can serve files to my browser
-   4) `JSONStream` - Creates a filestream that reads through JSON files efficiently.
+   5) `JSONStream` - Creates a filestream that reads through JSON files efficiently.
 Installed to greatly reduce time spent searching through card data file